Why we are engaging with City of Edinburgh Council

-We are engaging with City of Edinburgh about its services for people who are homeless.
+We are engaging with City of Edinburgh about its services for people who are homeless and service quality.

 What City of Edinburgh must do